ewissink/GR-pioneer-factors-AP1-enhancers/GR_enhancers/README.md

----
-title: "READme.md"
-output: pdf_document
----

-#Supplemental code for 'Glucocorticoid receptor collaborates with pioneer factors and AP-1 to execute genome-wide regulation'
+Supplemental code for 'Glucocorticoid receptor collaborates with pioneer factors and AP-1 to execute genome-wide regulation'

 Erin M. Wissink, Delsy M. Martinez, Kirk T. Ehmsen, Keith R. Yamamoto, John T. Lis

 This repository contains supplementary data and code used in preparing this manuscript.

-##Manuscript data
+Manuscript data
 The Manuscript data folder includes:
 - PRO-seq bigwigs (raw and subsampled)